yashvi99/Django_example/README.md

 # Django_example

-polls and data about movies using API and Django https://cinephile-polls.herokuapp.com/
+Polls and Data about movies using API and Django \n https://cinephile-polls.herokuapp.com/